Jonna Andersson: International career

 As a Sweden under-19 international, Andersson featured at the 2012 UEFA Women's Under-19 Championship in Turkey.
 Sweden won the tournament by beating Spain 1–0 in the final after extra time.

 Senior team coach Pia Sundhage called up Andersson for the first time in January 2016 for a friendly against Scotland, as a replacement for Amanda Ilestedt who had a back injury.
 She played at left-back as the Scots were defeated 6–0 at Prioritet Serneke Arena.
 Andersson retained her place in the squad for the 2016 UEFA Women's Olympic Qualifying Tournament.

 On 13 June 2023, she was included in Sweden's 23-player squad for the 2023 FIFA Women's World Cup.

+In February 2026, Andersson announced her retirement from international play.
+She had scored 3 goals across 112 senior international matches.

 Career statistics

 International

 Scores and results list Sweden's goal tally first, score column indicates score after each Andersson goal.